openvrmc/OpenVR-MotionCompensation/Readme.md

 ## Building

 1. Set up include and additional dep directories in Visual Studio project settings.
 2. Install Boost v1.72+ and grab the openvr headers from somewhere.
-Openvr_driver.h
+They should be included in "./openvr" in this repo.
 3. Check macros for $(QTDIR), $(OPENVR_ROOT), $(BOOST_ROOT), and $(BOOST_LIB) and others in each .vcxproj file.
 4. Build solution in Visual Studio (tested with VS2022 and MSVC v147)
 5. Run OpenVR-MotionCompensation\client_overlay\bin\windeployqt